Uric Acid: A Primary Cause of Obesity, Diabetes, Heart Disease, and Dementia (Dr. David Perlmutter)

 These authors and countless others are currently describing the central role of uric acid in causing metabolic chaos.

-And scientific research demonstrates that metabolic health can be vastly improved by recognizing uric acid for what it is: the missing link that can be regulated to normalize metabolism.
+And scientific research demonstrates that metabolic health can be vastly improved by recognizing uric acid as the missing link that can be regulated to normalize metabolism.

 Dangers posed by uric acid

-The increased risk associated with uric acid is undeniable, as cardiovascular issues and stroke account for a significant proportion of deaths.
+The increased risk associated with uric acid is undeniable, as cardiovascular issues and stroke account for many deaths.

 A uric acid concentration of seven is hazardous.